SumoLogic/sumologic-documentation/docs/integrations/webhooks/buddy.md

 <img src={useBaseUrl('img/integrations/webhooks/buddy-logo.png')} alt="Thumbnail icon" width="50"/>

 Buddy is a web-based and self-hosted continuous integration and delivery platform for software developers.
-Webhook available in the Buddy can forward pipeline execution logs from Buddy platform to the Sumo Logic HTTP endpoint.
+A webhook available in the Buddy can forward pipeline execution logs from Buddy platform to the Sumo Logic HTTP endpoint.
 Using these logs, you can monitor the push events along with pipeline execution start, success, failed, and finished events in Sumo Logic.
-For further details, refer [Buddy Documentation](https://buddy.works/docs).
+For further details, refer to [Buddy documentation](https://buddy.works/docs).

 ## Event types